 - A fixed or board CCTV camera lens has a set viewing angle.
 This means the camera lens cannot be zoomed in or adjusted in any way.
 Fixed lens cameras are generally less expensive so can be a good option if the layout of an area is not likely to change (such as a room in a house).

 - A vari-focal or manual zoom CCTV camera lens can be adjusted by your CCTV technician so it focuses on exactly the area that you wish to record.
 This advantage also means that the viewing angle of the surveillance camera can be tweaked to capture the ideal image plus it has the flexibility to be adjusted at a later date if the area layout or your requirements change.

 The effect of lens size and distance

 The size of the CCTV camera lens will affect the viewing angle of what the camera sees.
 The distance the security camera is mounted from the object also affects what image is recorded.
-The examples below show the same area captured by two common fixed lens sizes – 3.6mm and 12mm – and three different distances.

 Some of the other terminology you may read about which also helps to understand how different lenses work includes:

 Field of view

 The field of view is the amount of any given scene that can be captured by the CCTV camera.
 It is also described as the viewing angle.
 The field of view is affected by the lens size, the CCD chip size, and the distance the surveillance camera is from the scene.
 Generally a large field of view means the target object is relatively small compared with a camera with a small field of view.